Advancing the Shader Tree

 The number one most important item in the Shader Tree is the Material Group item.
 In the Add Layer function of the Shader Tree, it is simply referred to as a Group, but here we're calling it a Material Group to avoid any confusion with actual groups.
 The Material Group serves multiple purposes and understanding its few settings are extremely important in getting the most out of them.

-The Material Group item also provides the principal means for applying materials to surfaces by way of masks.
-By selecting from named Items and/or Polygon Tags in the Material Group items Properties panel, any contents (or layers) within the Material Group can be limited to only affect geometry surfaces that carry that specific tag in the scene.
+The Material Group item also provides the principal means for applying materials to surfaces using masks.
+By selecting from named items and/or polygon tags in the Material Group item's Properties panel, any contents (or layers) within the Material Group can be limited to only affect geometry surfaces that carry that specific tag in the scene.
 This is done automatically every time you apply a Material Tag using the M keyboard command.
-Pressing M opens the Polygon Set Material dialog box allowing you to define a name and pressing OK generates a new Material Group item in the Shader Tree, automatically setting the Tag Type and Tag Name options to the particular name that was defined.
+Pressing M opens the Polygon Set Material dialog, allowing you to define a name and pressing OK generates a new Material Group item in the Shader Tree, automatically setting the Tag Type and Tag Name options to the particular name that was defined.
 It's a very simple procedure, but the implications of the power that the Material Group provide are immense.

 The Group Mask is a Layer Effect option, defined for a layer in the Effects column of the Shader Tree.
 It allows the contents of an entire Material Group, regardless of complexity or number of layers, to be masked by using any single texture item.
-The texture can be a procedural texture such as a Noise Procedural layer, an image map, or even a Weight Map using the Weight Map Texture layer.
+The texture can be a procedural texture such as a Noise Procedural layer, an image map, or even a weight map using the Vertex Map Texture layer.
 The use of image maps provides very fine pixel-level control.
-You can create these images externally using an image editor, or paint them directly in Modo using the built in paint tools.
+You can create these images externally using an image editor, or paint them directly in Modo using the built-in paint tools.
 The use of gradients opens up a number of interesting possibilities as well, where Material Groups can be masked by the numerous gradient input parameters, such as slope or incidence angle.